hvihvi/blog/pages/posts/css-full-width-inside-gutter.md

 margin-right: calc(50% - 50vw);
 ```

-The way I picture it is that it "compresses" the component with its size in margin, then stretches it to full width.
+The way I picture it is that it "compresses" the element with its size in margin, then stretches it to full width.